 For more information on where you can obtain a copy, visit our store.

 Many years ago I worked in a music store selling CDs.
 One day a man came in and asked me if I had any love songs.
 I looked at him, pointed to the entire store and said “yes!”
-Most songs are written about love because that’s what moves us, what touches are souls.
+Most songs are written about love because that’s what moves us, what touches our souls.
 One of the greatest love songs ever written is in the Old Testament…The Song of Songs.
 The Song of Songs has been attributed to the writings of King Solomon, who had the gift of wisdom.
 The Song of Songs is essentially erotic love poetry about a man and his wife.
 It is meant to be a metaphor of the love of God and his people, of the love of Christ and his Church.

-When I heard that there would be a film based on the story of King Solomon and the Song of Songs, I had two thoughts…1) what a great idea!
-And 2) wow…that is very ambitious!
+When I heard that there would be a film based on the story of King Solomon and the Song of Songs, I had two thoughts…1) what a great idea! and 2) wow…that is very ambitious!
 So I was excited to see how it would turn out.
 I wasn’t disappointed.

 The Song, from City on a Hill Productions and Samuel Goldwyn Films, is a film about love, marriage, and the cross.
 Aspiring singer-songwriter Jed King writes “The Song” inspired by his new wife, Rose.
 “The Song” becomes a huge hit propelling Jed to stardom.
 But life on the road and in the spotlight threatens to destroy his marriage, his family, and his life.